plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We struggled to timely cover all the customer support questions, especially the technical ones.
 Robert has been invaluable in helping us improve this so we can better and faster respond to the more technical questions without slowing down our development.

 Google is infamous for not having any customer support so we're doing our best to give people that contact us, a friendly, timely and helpful response.
+Everyone does support at Plausible and we don't have any plans for dedicated support personnel.

 ### July ($33,307 MRR)